NEWCASTLE Racecourse Horse Racing Tips

 Races Analysis

 Newcastle Racecourse: Horse Racing Tips - Newcastle tips and predictions.
-Find here daily horse racing tips and free bets for today's $country races and racecourse guide
+Find here daily horse racing tips and insights for today's $country races and racecourse guide.

-Winning at Horse Racing - Easier said than done the Races Analysis, or we’d all be rich and the bookies would all be bankrupt.
-There are obviously many factors to take into account when picking a potential winner from a field of horses Races Analysis: form, pedigree, trainer, jockey, whether the ground is suited to that horse, whether they like the current weather conditions, what weight they are given in a handicap, whether their odds have moved significantly… among many others.
+Winning at Horse Racing - Easier said than done, according to Races Analysis, or we’d all be successful.
+There are many factors to consider when selecting a potential winner from a field of horses.
+Races Analysis includes: form, pedigree, trainer, jockey, whether the ground is suited to that horse, whether they like the current weather conditions, what weight they are given in a handicap, and significant odds movements, among others.

 Each day we provide Horse Racing Tips for every race at every fixture in the UK and Ireland today.
 As well as the Analyst's win selection in the race.